sumnicky99/Phase-1-independent-project/README.md

 #### By *Sumeya Mohamed*

 ## Description
-Its a project expalinng about motocycles ie where it can be rode and how it looks like
+Its a project expalinng about motocycles ie how it looks like .several types of motocyles .

 ## Installation
 You use git clone to be able to download the documents in the GitHub